scossu/lakesuperior/docs/indexing_strategy.rst

 Disadvantages
 ~~~~~~~~~~~~~

--  Possibly slower retrieval for queries with 2 bound terms (run
+-  Slower retrieval for queries with 2 bound terms
-   metrics)

 Further optimization
 ~~~~~~~~~~~~~~~~~~~~